 The Board has the responsibility to ensure that appropriate structures and procedures are in place to permit the Board to function independently of management, including having a majority of directors who are "independent" as defined by National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and under applicable stock exchange requirements.
 The Board, in consultation with the Governance and Nominating Committee will, at least annually, review the relationship of each Director to determine if each Director is or remains "independent" within the meaning of NI 58-101 and applicable stock exchange requirements.
 In addition, the independent Directors shall hold an in camera session without the presence of management or any non-independent Directors at each meeting.
-In determining the independence of any member of the Board, the Board will consider all relevant factors, including any relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a Board member's independent judgment.
+In determining the independence of any member of the Board, the Board will consider all relevant factors, including any relationship a Director has with the Company, its management, its shareholders and other direct or indirect material relationships which could, in the view of the Board, be reasonably expected to interfere with the exercise of a Board member's independent judgment.